top of page

 What is the difference between Legacy and new QSBS rules?

 The new law increased the asset cap from $50 million to a $75 million inflation-adjusted cap.
 It also raised the gain exclusion cap to $15 million and allows for partial benefits after three and four-year holds.
-Legacy shares require a full five-year hold.
+Legacy shares generally require a full five-year hold.

 Can I roll over QSBS gains if I sell before 5 years?